pokemonlabs/iris_chrome_extension/README.md

   <img src="https://res.cloudinary.com/ddg8uxqb1/video/upload/c_scale,w_800/v1743690209/iris_linkedin_gwyuyi.jpg" alt="Iris Chrome Extension Demo">
 </a>

-## 🚨 Experimental Project

-**Note:** This is an experimental project and is still under active development.
-Some features may not work as expected:
+## ⚠️ Known Limitations

 - **Click Handlers:** Browser interactions like clicking elements may be inconsistent.
-We're working on improving these handlers.
 As a workaround, you can use [keyboard shortcuts](#keyboard-shortcuts) for more reliable navigation.

 - **Browser Compatibility:** Currently optimized for Chrome and Chromium-based browsers.